What is trans fat? Food with Trans fat : Trans Fat Free Foods

 Each slice of a pound cake has 4.3 gram of trans fat and 3.4 gram of saturated fat.

-6. Trans Fats in Indian Food: Sadly, the Indian foods avaialble in restaurants are loaded with trans-fatty acids and saturated fats.
+The Indian Food available in restaurants are loaded with trans-fatty acids and saturated fats.
 They use vanaspati for cooking bhaturas, parathas, puri (poori) and tikkis.

 Indian Food